ButinVladimir/cyberiada/ROADMAP.md

 - Augmentations
 - Relocation

-### City of Dreams
+### Proving grounds

-City of Dreams has 4-6 random factions and a lot of regions.
-Unlike most other cities, City of Dreams has no cap on difficulty level.
+Proving grounds has 4-6 random factions and a lot of regions.
+Unlike most other cities, City of Dreams has no cap on difficulty level and saves highest achieved difficulty level here.
+Entering Proving Grounds again will automatically level up crew members to this level.

 ### Science city